lunarpulse/RoboND_HomeService/README.md

 add `./src/add_markers/src/add_markers.cpp`

+Modifed to show marker to the goal position

-get the goal 1 and goal 2 from rviz click goal and see on the terminal with `rostopic echo /move_base/current_goal -n1`
+goal position, not picked up = showing object while picked up an object, new goal position, = hide object until arrive the goal and drop off get the goal 1 and goal 2 from rviz click goal and see on the terminal with `rostopic echo /move_base/current_goal -n1`

 ### Edit CMakeLists